TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Sample: 300 patients with heart disease

-- Finding: Purple tongue correlated with elevated CRP and fibrinogen (73% correlation)
+- Finding: Purple tongue correlated with elevated CRP and fibrinogen in the study sample

 - Conclusion: Tongue color reflects systemic inflammation and blood stasis